rocky-linux/documentation/en/rocky/8/admin_guide/12-network.md

 The `dig` command is used to query DNS servers.
 It is very verbose by default, but this behavior can be changed with the `+short` option.

-It is also possible to specify a DNS **record type** to resolve, such as an MX **type** to get information about the mail servers of a domain.
+It is also possible to specify a DNS **record type** to resolve, such as an MX **type** to get information about the mail exchangers for a domain.

 ### `getent` command

 The `getent` (get entry) command is used to get an NSSwitch entry (`hosts` + `dns`)

 Syntax of the `getent` command:

 ```
 getent hosts name